Hyperbolic triangles without embedded eigenvalues: Proof of the main theorem

 \subsection{Tracking}

-In this section we show that there exists a real-analytic eigenvalue branch $\lambda_t$ of $a_t^k$ such that $|\lambda_t^*-E_t|$ is at most of order $t$.
+In this section we show that there exists a real-analytic eigenvalue branch of $a_t^k,$ that we denote by $\lambda_t^*$ such that $|\lambda_t^*-E_t|$ is at most of order $t$.
 In \S \ref{sec:relative}, we will show to the contrary that $|\lambda_t^*-E_t|$ is at least of order $t^{\frac{2}{3}}$.
 This will provide the desired contradiction.